jrl508/overtime-app/README.md

 x Icons from Font Awesome
 x Update styles for forms

-## Refactor TODOS:
+## TODOS:
-x Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User